'Fleabag' actor Phoebe Waller-Bridge to star in new 'Indiana Jones'

-The "new adventure" will feature a "dream team of all-time great filmmakers" including producers Steven Spielberg -- who was initially due to direct -- and Kathleen Kennedy, said Mangold in a statement to AFP.
+The new adventure will feature a "dream team of all-time great filmmakers" including producers Steven Spielberg - who was initially set to direct - and Kathleen Kennedy, said Mangold in a statement.

 "When you add Phoebe, a dazzling actor, brilliant creative voice and the chemistry she will undoubtedly bring to our set, I can't help but feel as lucky as Indiana Jones himself," Mangold added.